 His words were not stern, but Gulielma heard the frustration at the edge of his voice and gave him a look.
 William frowned and wouldn’t meet her eye.
 The footmen soon entered and laid breakfast on the sideboard.
 The family gathered their meal, sat for a minute of silent grace, then began to eat.

 It was an opulent meal.
 There was a smoked haunch of pork, a flagon of cider, a tall plate of bacon, mashed apples, Madeira wine, fresh bread with newly-churned butter, a bowl of olives, and a bucket of oysters.
 There were pots of rich sauces and saffron spread as thick as salt.
 William’s dark mood didn’t ruin his appetite.
-He emptied his plate several times, frowning all the while.
-Gulielma asked him a question about their meeting, as guests would soon arrive, but his answer was curt, so she left him to his silence.
+He finished his plate several times, frowning all the while.
+Gulielma asked him a question about their soon-arriving guests, but his answer was curt, so she left him to his silence.
 The tension grew until William pressed his utensils to the table and released a jet of air through his nose.

 “Gulielma,” he said, “It may be time to spend with greater prudence.”